Small and Short Never Looked So Good

 The soft tundra feels like a mattress – a perfect place to take a nap!

 Even though I never had an interest in botany as a kid in school (I’m pretty sure I passed notes to my girlfriends during botany talks as a kid), being on Wrangel Island and the surrounding area awakened my interest in this unique environment.
 I actually listened to the lectures by the ship botanist with enthusiasm and was excited to see the hearty arctic plant life in action every time we set foot ashore.
-There’s a total of 417 species of tundra plants on Wrangel Island, 2 times more than at any other arctic tundra territories of similar size.
+There’s a total of 417 tundra plant species on Wrangel Island, two times more than at any other arctic tundra territories of similar size.

 Sub-Arctic or Low Tundra